Anne of Denmark: Death and funeral

 Anne moved to Hampton Court and was attended by Mayerne and Henry Atkins.
 In January 1619 Mayerne instructed Anne to saw wood to improve her blood flow, but the exertion served to make her worse.
 Mayerne attributed the queen's ill-health to her cold and northerly upbringing, and wrote in his notes that as a child she had been carried around by her nurses until the age of nine, rather than allowed to walk.

 James visited Anne only three times during her last illness, though their son Charles often slept in the adjoining bedroom at Hampton Court Palace and was at her bedside during her last hours, when she had lost her sight.
 With her until the end was her personal maid, Anna Kaas, who had arrived with her from Denmark in 1590.

 Queen Anne died aged 44 on 2 March 1619, of dropsy.

 Despite his neglect of Anne, James was emotionally affected by her death.
+James had also fallen seriously ill when Prince Henry was dying.
 He did not visit her during her dying days or attend her funeral, being himself sick, the symptoms, according to Sir Theodore de Mayerne, including "fainting, sighing, dread, incredible sadness ...".
+The king "took her death seemly".
 The inquest discovered Anne to be "much wasted within, specially her liver".
-After a prolonged delay, she was buried in King Henry's Chapel, Westminster Abbey, on 13 May 1619.
+After a prolonged delay, due to a lack of ready money to pay the funeral expenses, the monarchy already being in great debt to its suppliers, she was buried in King Henry's Chapel, Westminster Abbey, on 13 May 1619.
+John Chamberlain recorded that the funeral procession turned into "a drawling, tedious sight", since the noblewomen had to walk such a distance and became so exhausted by the weight of their clothes that "they came laggering all along", leaning on the gentlemen for support "or else I see not how they had been able to hold out".

-The catafalque placed over her grave, designed by Maximilian Colt, was destroyed during the civil war.
+The catafalque placed over her grave, designed by Maximilian Colt, was destroyed during the English Civil War.
 Inigo Jones had provided an alternative design for the catalfaque with more complex sculptural symbolism than Colt's.

 As he had done before he ever met her, King James turned to verse to pay his respects:

 Lionel Cranfield, as Master of Great Wardrobe, spent £20,000 on the funeral.
 After the funeral, her French servant Piero Hugon, and Anna, a Danish maiden of honour, were arrested and accused of stealing jewels worth £30,000.
 Another servant, Margaret Hartsyde, had faced similar charges a decade earlier.